-Based on the survey data, around 90% of the participants acknowledged the significance of consumer participation as a CSF, with moderately strong association.
-This outcome highlights the necessity for more comprehensive investigations into customer involvement that delve beyond team communication to explore the reasons behind the absence of a significantly positive association.
+Based on the survey data, around 90% of the participants acknowledged the significance of customer participation as a CSF, with moderately strong association.
+This outcome highlights the necessity for more comprehensive investigations into customer involvement that delve beyond team performance to explore the reasons behind the absence of a significantly positive association.

-Gathering primary data was important in order to answer the three research questions and reach the project's goals.
-The relationship between the independent variables and the dependent variable, as described in the conceptual framework, was validated by the quantitative data collected from the survey respondents.
-It is noteworthy that the approach used supported the criteria and adhered to the body of prior research.
+Gathering primary data was important in order to respond to three research questions and reach the project's goals.
+The relationship between dependent variables and the

-To see if dependent variable could be predicted based on the independent factors, the researcher ran extra study to look at the variables' regression.
-R-squared values, which quantify how well dependent variable can be predicted from the independent variable, were obtained from the regression analysis for each variable.
-The regression analysis's findings show that team size only explains 6.5% of the variation in the dependent variable, leaving it unable to account for 93.5% of the variability.
-A similar 15.2% of the variance is explained by team communication, leaving an additional 84.8% unaccounted for.
-29% of the variability is explained by team capability, whereas 71% is still unclear.
+To see if dependent variable could be predicted on the basis independent factors, the researcher ran extra study to look at the variables' regression.
+R-squared values, which quantify how well dependent variable can be anticipated from the independent variable, were obtained from the regression analysis for each variable.
+The regression analysis's findings show that team size and adaptability only explains 6.5% of the variation in the dependent variable, leaving it unable to account for 93.5% of the variability.
+A similar 15.2% of the variance is explained by team performance, leaving an additional 84.8% unaccounted for.
+29% of the variability is explained by learning environment, whereas 71% is still unclear.
 23.3% of the variance is explained by management engagement, leaving 76.7% unaccounted for.
 Finally, 9.8% of the variance is explained by consumer interaction, leaving 90.2% unaccounted for.

-These findings imply that although there is a correlation between the variables, none of the independent variables can reliably predict the dependent variable, project success under the agile project management technique.
+These findings imply that although there is a correlation between the variables, none of the independent variables can reliably predict the dependent variable, project success under the agile project management method.
 In other words, none of the independent variables by themselves can be relied upon to predict the outcome of a project.
 This result emphasizes the need for additional study in this field.

 Survey respondents expressed agreement over the applicability of agile approach to testing and quality assurance.
-This disparity emphasizes the necessity of further investigation to comprehend these issues in greater
+This disparity emphasizes the necessity of further investigation to comprehend these issues in greater depth.